Chillu1/IdleFactions/Docs/Notes.md

 ## Temp Notes

+So system gets prestige resources when a faction adds a resource to the resource controller, that is a part of their main resource.

+Prestige resources for each faction, based on the faction's primary generation resource?
+Dwarf-Stone/Gold
+Resources are gotten on prestige.
+PrestigeLevels shouldn't matter much progression/upgrade wise, since someone can spam prestige runs.
+& forcing players to prestige to progress is unfun.

+How to do prestige resources?
+They should be "grindable", so a person isn't hard stuck in certain scenarios.
+They should unlock: factions, 2-faction choices, faction upgrades, faction alliances, QoL (also microtransactable).

+Example first prestige/prestige upgrade would unlock Golem faction.
+(Costs Divinity/Void/Heat/Ocean) Next would unlock a choice between Nature & Treant factions.
+(Costs Golem)

+* When do we get resources?
+	* Every frame?
+	* Every new achievement/goal reached?
+* What determines how much we get?
+	*

 Prestige resource for each faction, so the player needs to play that faciton if they want to progress with it/in general.
 And a special general prestige resource?